-BALTICLEAD is a leadership program that aims to increase your capacity to work for humans and the planet as an individual leader and as a part of groups.
+BALTICLEAD is a leadership programme that aims to increase your capacity to work for humans and the planet as an individual leader and as a part of groups.
 Through the programme we work with seeking new solutions and methods to the planets problems.
 BALTICLEAD is a joint initiative between the Swedish Institute and the Stockholm Resilience Centre, at Stockholm University.
 It is a leadership programme designed for entrepreneurship and systems change in the Baltic Sea region and Eastern Europe.

 The initiative is based on the Resilience Centre’s research on Planetary Boundaries, Resilience Thinking and Transformations to Sustainability.
 The programme is structured over three integrated fields: human, social and planetary thriving.
 Participants of BALTICLEAD will address some of the world’s biggest social and ecological challenges as opportunities.
 Participants will build global solutions with the Planetary Opportunities model as framework.
 The programme aims at starting a journey to create a new network of change makers that serve both people and planet.